aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/data.rst

 Working with data and querying your results
 *******************************************

-In this section of the tutorial we will focus on how to organise and explore the data which you hopefully have now generated from running some computations.
+In this section of the tutorial we will focus on how to organise and explore the data which you, hopefully, have now generated from running some computations.

-As in :ref:`2020_virtual_importing_data`, we will be using a previously created database for this tutorial.
+As in :ref:`2020_virtual_importing_data`, we will be using the previously created database entries for this tutorial.
-To follow the tutorial then, you can use the profile that you have previously imported this data into, or you may wish to create a fresh profile and import the archive into that:
+To follow the tutorial then, you can use the profile in to which you have previously imported this data, or you may wish to create a fresh profile and import the archive into that:

 .. code-block:: console